 About a month ago, Rebecca Watson gave a lengthy presentation at Skepticon critiquing evolutionary psychology.
 Her talk has re-ignited online debate regarding the scientific validity of the field, and recent discussions have brought many defenders out of the woodwork.
 If you have not seen her talk, you might first want to check it out:

 Readers of this blog know my thoughts on evolutionary psychology.
 Quite frankly, I am getting tired of writing about it.
-However, there is a danger in letting unreason go unchallenged, and so I feel some responsibility to stay involved in the discussions.
+However I think this theory of psychology is important to challenge, so I feel some responsibility to stay involved in the discussions.
 Aside from Rebecca’s sarcastic tone and her choosing some of the most laughable examples from recent evolutionary psychology research, I see little wrong with her talk.
 There are no serious errors in her logic, and this more entertaining approach is probably just the kind of discussion that needs to be had for laypersons to begin to understand some of the problems with evolutionary psychology.
-If you are looking for a more carefully reasoned examination, and more technical set of arguments, I kindly ask you to read my own critique of evolutionary psychology, and a later follow-up discussion.
+If you are looking for what I believe to be a more carefully reasoned examination, and more technical set of arguments, I kindly ask you to read my own critique of evolutionary psychology.

 “Although the lower reaches of all mammalian brains contain many intrinsic, special-purpose neurodynamic functions (e.g., basic motivational and emotional systems), there is no comparable evidence in support of highly resolved genetically dictated adaptations that produce socio-emotional cognitive strategies within the circuitry of the human neocortex” (2000, p.
 111)

 Clint claims that “humans have shown virtually no major physiological changes in the last 10,000 years,” but he apparently assumes that if there were few physical changes, there must have been few psychological ones, or that these psychological changes only represent ‘proximate causes’ and necessarily depend on the ‘ultimate’ domain-specific causes of our genetic heritage – but that is not necessarily true.
-Perhaps the most important thing that the brain inherited was secondary, tertiary, and associational cortex that combined with the prefrontal areas, allowed human beings to adapt to present-day environments.
+Perhaps the most important thing that the brain inherited was secondary, tertiary, and associational cortex that combined with the prefrontal areas, allowed human beings to adapt to present-day environments in more complex ways and set up the necessary conditions for a conscious and sustained self-awareness.
 I have touched on this in my discussion on human minds and the evolution of consciousness.
 From about 10,000 years ago, culture took off and changed our psychological environments and our minds/brains in profound ways – we are born into culture, you cannot separate it from our nurture in the way that evolutionary psychologists would like to think.
 Clint seems to have only a superficial understanding of his own theoretical commitments; he seemingly believes, based on his arguments, that the mind works much like the physical body.
 There is good reason to doubt this, as I have articulated in my own critique of evolutionary psychology.

 But for now we might simply note that part of the negative reaction to Watson’s challenge is due to a clash of theoretical commitments belonging to competing groups of scientists.
 This is to be expected.
 But what worries me most, is the fact that her talk has garnered such a negative response from the general public.
 This could be evidence to suggest that evolutionary psychology is becoming a more dominant cultural narrative for how we prefer to view ourselves as human beings (I will write more about this in a future post).
 At the time of this writing, Watson has received over 10,000 views on one YouTube video-link, with almost 1000 viewers clicking the like/dislike button – the majority of them are negative.
 In contrast, this criticism response by Noel Plum has had about 7000 hits, with 550 responses – almost all of them positive.
 But before I say anything about Noel’s response to Watson, you might want to judge his arguments for yourself: